The key components of The Athens Group’s proposed redevelopment plan include the following:

 We would like to continue the Summer Jazz series but understand that parking remains a challenge for this unique event.
 We will be working with the community and the City to preserve this event, but we do not have any definitive plans at this time.

 The current Naples Beach Hotel & Golf Club has approximately 24,000 square feet of meeting room space, and the proposed hotel will have approximately half that amount at 12,000 square feet.
-The proposed hotel will still be able to accommodate the local Naples groups that have enjoyed the property in the past such as the Naples Rotary Club, the Forum Club, and Minnesota Men, along with the City’s social and charitable events.
+The proposed hotel will still be able to accommodate the local Naples groups that have enjoyed the property in the past such as the Naples Rotary Club, the Forum Club, and Minnesota Breakfast, along with the City’s social and charitable events.
 The existing conference center will be redeveloped, and it is contemplated that it will be renamed the Clubhouse.

 During the initial phase of construction, the conference center will be closed down for renovation and improvement, including a new arrival experience, the creation of the Market Square along its northern end, the construction of additional on-site parking underneath the Market Square podium, and the construction of a new, hidden loading dock facility that will eliminate the need for delivery vehicles to make their turning movements on Gulf Shore Boulevard.
 It is contemplated that the conference center will be renamed the Clubhouse and will reopen concurrently with the opening of the new hotel.